Shangrila-VHP/shangrila-vhp/README.md

     * Vision: Scalable expansion in successive phases, to eventually solve afforable housing around the world in partnership with our sister organizations.
     * My wish is that the day this project is officially initiated is today.
 In the sense that by July of 2025, homeless is a thing of the past for front-line staff and also single parents like myself.
     * Here is a preliminary budget that I created back in February of the year 2023.
 [First attempt at budgeting - link](https://docs.google.com/spreadsheets/d/1UCKKH7VVqoafzyE_3Dc9-L4a1Vtmi-4Hmhda887AsPc/edit?usp=sharing)
      *  I am constantly working on innovations to help lower the capital expenditure that will go towards the creation of the facilities.
 With careful timing, I can already see a time when a $5000 house will be available for anyone on the planet.
 In a manner that living in the house will be very good for the overall health of the inhabitants.
 As well, the structure will shielded from earth-quakes, floods, fire, inclement weather (maybe Tsunamis - but not yet!).
 I will be sharing the meditations specific to these innovations.
 Mostly sitting as screenshots on my external drive.
 Would be great to have some help here!

+>"Support your veteran community by being an active listener and not passing judgement." - S. Bloom (Jan 25, 2022)

 [Note: Front view of one of the buildings.]
 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-05.jpg)